 re-enter it.
 However, you may want to contact us before submitting a new return.

 Can I pay by credit card?
-Yes, by going to the Official Payments web
+Yes, if choosing to pay using a credit card,

 Can I use direct debit option?
 Yes, you can pay your liability in full